Security Best Practices

 Introduction

 When hosting a PIFOP Optimization Server you have to be mindful of the potential security pitfalls that you should avoid and how you can avoid them.
 If you are running an Opt-Server just for yourself or for a few people that you trust, you shouldn't be too concerned.
 However, remember that people can have their account passwords compromised in a number of ways unrelated to our services.
-Therefore, this list of best practices is for everyone hosting an Opt-Server.
+Therefore, this list of best practices is for everyone hosting an Opt-Server, regardless of how many people they are sharing it with.

-1. Do not create a command to run shell programs,
+1. If you create a command to run a shell program,

-2. Do not mount standard binary directories of your system into the sandbox,
+2. Do not mount standard binary directories of your system as a whole into the sandbox,

 such as /bin and /usr/bin